AvinashSingh07/Calculator/README.md

 # Calculator

-It is simple interface project which is used created by using Tkinter.
+It is simple interface project which is created by using Tkinter.